 Penn State Nutrition Links offers a series of free nutrition and food preparation group classes for limited-resource audiences.
 To learn how to bring this program to your location, call 1-888-778-3535 or 215-471-2200, extension 2.

+Other local agencies also offer nutrition education programs to schools, recreation centers, pantries and a variety of other settings with a large SNAP-eligible population.
 To find out if your organization qualifies for nutrition programming, contact one of the providers below.

 - School District of Philadelphia